arenadata/adcm_pytest_plugin/README.md

 #### `--remote-docker`

-> If passed ADCM instances will be created on a remote host.
+> If passed then ADCM instances will be created on a remote host.
 > Docker daemon should be running and be available with provided host:port